ddotta/CV/README.md

 - Render the CV.
 - Print the CV.

-After that, the CV and resume (one-page CV) will be available at `output/` folder.
+After that, the CV and resume will be available at `output/` folder.

 ### GitHub Actions
 You don't have to do nothing.
 I set up a workflow, so every time I push to the `main` branch, GitHub Actions will deploy the last version to `github-pages` (.html files) and `print` (.pdf files) branches.
 From the `github-pages` branch, GitHub Pages will also update the associated web version.